 ¶ 68 Leave a comment on paragraph 68 0 By the spring of 1676, a small group of frontier colonists took matters into their own hands.
 Naming the charismatic young Nathaniel Bacon as their leader, these self-styled “volunteers” proclaimed that they took up arms in defense of their homes and families.
 They took pains to assure Berkeley that they intended no disloyalty, but Berkeley feared a coup and branded the volunteers as traitors.
 Berkeley finally mobilized an army—not to pursue Susquehannocks, but to crush the colonists’ rebellion.
 His drastic response catapulted a small band of anti-Indian vigilantes into full-fledged rebels whose survival necessitated bringing down the colonial government.

 ¶ 69 Leave a comment on paragraph 69 0 Bacon and the rebels stalked the Susquehannock as well as friendly Indians like the Pamunkeys and the Occaneechis.
-The rebels became convinced that there was a massive Indian conspiracy to destroy the English and portrayed themselves to frightened Virginians as heroes.
+The rebels became convinced that there was a massive Indian conspiracy to destroy the English.
 Berkeley’s stubborn persistence in defending friendly Indians and destroying the Indian-fighting rebels led Bacon to accuse the governor of conspiring with a “powerful cabal” of elite planters and with “the protected and darling Indians” to slaughter his English enemies. ((Nathaniel Bacon, “Manifesto (1676),” in Myra Jehlen and Michael Warner, eds., The English Literatures of America: 1500-1800 (Routledge, 1996), 226.))

 ¶ 70 Leave a comment on paragraph 70 0 In the early summer of 1676, Bacon’s neighbors elected him their burgess and sent him to Jamestown to confront Berkeley.
 Though the House of Burgesses enacted pro-rebel reforms like prohibiting the sale of arms to Indians and restoring suffrage rights to landless freemen, Bacon’s supporters remained unsatisfied.
 Berkeley soon had Bacon arrested and forced the rebel leader into the humiliating position of publicly begging forgiveness for his treason.
 Bacon swallowed this indignity, but turned the tables by gathering an army of followers and surrounding the State House, demanding that Berkeley name him the General of Virginia and bless his universal war against Indians.
 Instead, the 70-year old governor stepped onto the field in front of the crowd of angry men, unafraid, and called Bacon a traitor to his face.
 Then he tore open his shirt and dared Bacon to shoot him in the heart, if he was so intent on overthrowing his government.
 “Here!” he shouted before the crowd, “Shoot me, before God, it is a fair mark.
 Shoot!”
 When Bacon hesitated, Berkeley drew his sword and challenged the young man to a duel, knowing that Bacon could neither back down from a challenge without looking like a coward nor kill him without making himself into a villain.
 Instead, Bacon resorted to bluster and blasphemy.
 Threatening to slaughter the entire Assembly if necessary, he cursed, “God damn my blood, I came for a commission, and a commission I will have before I go.” ((Mary Newton Stanard, The Story of Bacon’s Rebellion (New York: 1907), 77-78.))
 Berkeley stood defiant, but the cowed burgesses finally prevailed upon him to grant Bacon’s request.
 Virginia had its general, and Bacon had his war.